The Vestiges of Carthage

 Mosaic at the Bardo Museum

-Most of the mosaic treasures from Carthage have been removed to The Bardo Museum, where you will be confronted by millions of multi coloured tesserae depicting tigers, sea creatures, gods, goddesses and an adorable couple of cuddling pigs – as well as a rather fine shop.
+Most of the mosaic treasures from Carthage have been removed to The Bardo Museum, where you will be confronted by millions of multi colored tesserae depicting tigers, sea creatures, gods, goddesses and an adorable couple of cuddling pigs – as well as a rather fine shop.

 Such is the power of travel to transport you to, not only another location, but to another era of history, to spheres of imagination impossible to embrace when seated in an office.